Julie Paquette Counselling

 +What can be signs that me or someone I know should see a counsellor?

 It is normal to want to fix problems on our own, but if after trying different strategies and the problem remain or gets worse, then it is often time to take a new approach.
 Speaking to an objective professionnal, in confidentiality, can bring clarity and relief to a challenging time.
-Here are some specific signs to be aware of : a worsening of the situation, not feeling like yourself, trouble sleeping, experiencing strong emotions or feeling ‘numb’, loosing motivation/interest, the problem takes all the attention or it impacts work/school/people around you, avoiding specific situations, thinking of ending your life, using alcohol or drugs to cope.
+Here are some specific signs to be aware of : a worsening of the situation, not feeling like yourself, trouble sleeping, experiencing strong emotions or feeling ‘numb’ low motivation, the problem takes all the attention or it impacts work/school/other people, avoidance, thinking of ending your life, using alcohol or drugs to cope.

 + What does a first session looks like?

-We will take time to discuss the reasons that led you to see me and how you would like your situation to be different or better.
-I will likely ask some general questions to start getting a portrait of yourself.
-This is also the time for you to ask me questions on how I work, to see if we are a good fit.
-There will be an intake form to fill out and we will discuss confidentiality.
-I might suggest a few actions for you to take until our next meeting.
+Prior to our first meeting, there will be an intake form to fill.
+When we meet, we will firstly discuss confidentiality and any questions you might have.
+Then, we will discuss the reasons that led you to see me and how you would like your situation to be different.
+Thirdly, I will ask general questions to start getting a portrait of yourself.
+We might also have time to clarify goals or set priorities.
+Finally, I might suggest a few actions for you to take until our next meeting.

 +Is counselling covered by insurance providers?

 MSP does not cover Registered Clinical Counsellors at this time.
 Should you have another insurance provider, contact them directly to see if counselling services are covered.
-If this is the case, you will be able to make a claim to them in order to be reimbursed the cost of the visit, depending on the deductible for this service.
+I provide the necessary information for you to make a claim directly to your provider in order to be reimbursed.

 + How many sessions can I expect?

-Typically, we will have between 6 to 8 weekly meetings.
-After this and depending on your needs, we might continue to meet regularly or decide to space out the sessions to touch base together once in a while.
+Typically, we can have between 5 to 8 weekly or bi-weekly meetings.
+We might continue to meet regularly or decide to space out the sessions to touch base together once in a while.
 This is something we will discuss together and agree upon.

 +My child is coming to see you.
 Does it mean that I will be doing counselling too?

 When working with a child, I will include parents in the process in some way, depending on the situation.
 At least, we will take some time each session to discuss how the situation is evolving from the perspective of the parents.
-Also, strategies that are discussed with your child will often be shared with you.
-This is crucial as parents know their child best and are a central pillar of support for them.
+Also, strategies that are discussed with your child can be shared with you.
 Including parents might also mean that we have sessions with the whole family or only with parents.
-We will talk about this and make decisions that agree with yourself and your child.
+Whenever information is shared with parents, it is done while respecting confidentiality.